cryptographic provenance · App Intents · MCP

 ML-DSA-65 (FIPS 204)

 ML-DSA-65 anchors long-lived evidence against future cryptanalytic capability.
-Required in production quantum-safe mode; classical-only mode exists for ecosystem migration.
+Required when quantum-safe verification is selected; classical-only mode exists for ecosystem migration.

 binding